Member since 2018

-This luxurious manor house boasts 5 star status and is home to the 3 AA Rosette and Michelin Plate winner Àclèaf Restaurant and Gaia Spa.
-Famous for its magically imposing nature and detailed history, the hotel is situated on the edge of the idyllic Dartmoor National Park.
-Awarded Hotel Spa of the Year in Western Europe & Scandinavia at the World Spa & Wellness Awards, the spa is renowned as one of the finest in the South West.
+This luxurious manor house is home to the sophisticatedly romantic Michelin Star Restaurant Àclèaf.
+Known as 'The Enchanted Place on the Hill', famous for its magically imposing nature and detailed history and situated on the edge of Dartmoor.
+Awarded Hotel Spa of the Year in Western Europe & Scandinavia at the World Spa & Wellness Awards, the Gaia Spa is renowned as one of the finest in the South West.

 OPL Exclusive details

 From £130 pppn for a 5 night stay, to £135 pppn for a 1 night stay